 Users logged in with the admins, superusers, or users role can assign a name and add a description.
-See "Assigning Names to the DAS Components" on page 40.
+See "Assigning Names to the DAS Components" on page 47.

-- Detected Board Temperature. - Detected Core Temperature. - Status of the Temperature Minor, Temperature Warning, Low Temperature, High Temperature, Mains Fault, Init Failure, Clock Distributor Unlock and TDD Unlock alarms. - Reset The reset button is available for all users to power cycle the unit.
+- Detected Board Temperature. - Detected Core Temperature. - Status of the Temperature Minor, Temperature Warning, Low Temperature, High Temperature, Mains Fault, PSU High Temperature, Init Failure, Configuration file corrupted, Clock Distributor Unlock and TDD Unlock alarms. - Reset The reset button is available for all users to power cycle the unit.